WeblateOrg/weblate/docs/faq.rst

 ------------------------------------

-- You can subscribe to any changes made in :ref:`subscriptions` and then check other contributions in email.
+- You can subscribe to any changes made in :ref:`subscriptions` and then check others contributions in email.
-- There is review tool available at bottom of translation view, where you can choose to browse translations made by others since given date.
+- There is a review tool available at the bottom of the translation view, where you can choose to browse translations made by others since a given date.

-How do I provide feedback on source string?
+How do I provide feedback on a source string?
 -------------------------------------------

-On context tabs below translation, you can use :guilabel:`Source` tab to provide feedback on source string or discuss it with other translators.
+On context tabs below translation, you can use the :guilabel:`Source` tab to provide feedback on a source string or discuss it with other translators.

 How can I use existing translations while translating?
 ------------------------------------------------------

-Weblate provides you several ways to utilize existing translations while
+Weblate provides you with several ways to utilize existing translations while
 translating:

-- You can use import functionality to load compendium as translations, suggestions or translations needing review.
-This is best approach for one time translation using compedium or similar translation database.
+- You can use the import functionality to load compendium as translations, suggestions or translations needing review.
+This is the best approach for a one time translation using compendium or similar translation database.
 - You can setup :ref:`tmserver` with all databases you have and let Weblate use it.
-This is good for case when you want to use it for several times during translating.
+This is good for cases when you want to use it for several times during translating.
-- Another option is to translate all related projects in single Weblate instance, what will make it automatically pick up translation from other projects as well.
+- Another option is to translate all related projects in a single Weblate instance, which will make it automatically pick up translations from other projects as well.

 .. seealso::